Can HubSpot be used to manage company press releases?

 The hidden benefit – it boosts your SEO

 There are billions of searches being conducted on Google every day.
-If people search online for information related to your company, industry, product, or service, it helps to be featured where they are searching.
-Getting backlinks from high authority websites like well-regarded publications is a huge ranking factor for SEO.
+If people search online for information about your company, industry, product, or service, it helps to be featured where they are searching.
+Getting backlinks from high-authority websites like well-regarded publications is a huge ranking factor for SEO.

 The press releases must be crafted to make things easy for the journalist to create an article using the information you provide.

-To maximize the benefit, there is a certain amount of groundwork that must be done.
-Identify writers who have your sector as part of their "beat," meaning they write about the industry you are in from time to time.
+To maximize the benefit, a certain amount of groundwork must be done.
+Identify writers who have your sector as part of their "beat," meaning they write about the industry you are in occasionally.

-Today it is not business publications alone which have the best reach.
+Today, it is not business publications alone that have the best reach.
 Look for industry influencers and make strategic pitches to get through to hard-to-reach audiences

 Study sets of articles that the business writers have written and get a sense of what information and angles they tackle.
 Then, ensure that your press release covers points they would want to know about.
 The chances of your press release appearing in their articles then increase exponentially.